To view all the features of this site, please update your Flash player.

 What People Are Saying

-"**** (Four Stars) A rare and frequently inspiring close-up on girls who are at an age that is usually quite impenetrable to adults"
+"**** (Four Stars) An inspiring close-up on girls who are at an age that is usually quite impenetrable to adults"

 —Beth Greenfield, Time Out New York

-—Karra Bikson, Ph.D., Assistant Professor, NYU's Silver School of Social Work
+—Karra Bikson, Assistant Professor, NYU's Silver School of Social Work

 —Robin Levin, School Library Journal